golaraa-cerebras/line-cerebras/README.md

 ## Quickstart (< 5 minutes)

-The Line SDK is designed to be used with the Cartesia [Line platform](https://cartesia.ai/line).
+The Line SDK is designed to be used with the Cartesia's voice agent platform [Line](https://cartesia.ai/agents).
 - Create a [Cartesia account](https://play.cartesia.ai).
 - Follow the [quickstart guide](https://docs.cartesia.ai/line/start-building/talk-to-your-first-agent).